Gaetano Perusini: Education and early family life

-The Augusta D. case
+The Auguste Deter case

-In November 1906, during a meeting of the psychiatry society in Tübinge, Alzheimer presented a case of premature dementia: Augusta D., a 51 years old woman, who died only four years after she was diagnosed.The anatomical findings highlighted cortical atrophy, and diagnostic methods revealed accumulations of neurofibrils within neurons and "miliary foci" (rounded foci) deposit of "an abnormal substance" outside of them.
+In November 1906, during a meeting of the psychiatry society in Tübingen, Alzheimer presented a case of premature dementia: Auguste Deter, a 51 year old woman, who died only four years after she was diagnosed.
+The anatomical findings highlighted cortical atrophy, and diagnostic methods revealed accumulations of neurofibrils within neurons and "miliary foci" (rounded foci) deposit of "an abnormal substance" outside of them.

 The presentation of the case was received coldly and no questions were asked for clarification from the speaker, much less from the moderator of the debate, the psychiatrist Alfred Hoche, of Freudian origin and therefore an opponent of Kraepelin, who made Alzheimer’s report seem clinically and scientifically irrelevant.
 Only the following year, after having changed the title, will Alzheimer be able to publish it in a brief report, without iconographic material.

 Alzheimer was convinced that he was facing a rare brain pathology and therefore decided to entrust the case to Perusini for a more in-depth and detailed evaluation of both the clinical aspects and the histopathological findings.
-Perusini re-examined the case of Augusta D. and collected three other cases (47, 63 and 67 years old) of severe and rapid dementia in a 59 pages treatment accompanied by 79 drawings depicting the neuronal alterations, made by Perusini and collected in four tables.
+Perusini re-examined the case of Auguste Deter and collected three other cases (47, 63 and 67 years old) of severe and rapid dementia in a 59 pages treatment accompanied by 79 drawings depicting the neuronal alterations, made by Perusini and collected in four tables.

 Perusini believed that the neuro-pathological findings of the early onset cases did not differ from the senile ones, in fact in his discussion, he deliberately included the two senile cases (63 and 67 years old).
 By doing this, Perusini would have predicted the modern conception of this disease according to which presenile and senile dementia are not two isolated entities and, at the same time, disproved the position of Kraepelin that rejected this possibility.